- AOD-9604 and semaglutide work through different receptor families with no overlap. The stack is pharmacologically additive, not redundant.

 Three questions determine the answer.

-Second: What is your ADRB3 status?
-If you carry two Arg alleles at Trp64Arg, the peripheral lipolysis mechanism that AOD-9604 depends on may not activate properly.
-You would be injecting a compound whose primary pathway is impaired in your biology.
+Second: how well does your fat-release switch work?
+If you carry two Arg copies of ADRB3 Trp64Arg, the switch AOD-9604 depends on is already weak, so you would be paying for a compound whose only route into your biology is impaired.
 There are other fat loss peptide approaches that do not require intact beta-3 adrenergic function.
 Know your ADRB3 status before committing to the AOD-9604 side of this stack.

 Third: Are you already stable on a GLP-1 drug?
 The stack makes the most sense as an add-on to an established GLP-1 protocol, not as a standalone regimen.
 The GLP-1 drug handles appetite and systemic metabolic components.
 AOD-9604 handles local fat mobilization.
 Reversing the order (AOD-9604 without the GLP-1 anchor) leaves the central appetite component uncovered, which is why most people trying AOD-9604 alone see modest results after the first few weeks.